evkx/evkx.github.io/content/models/byd/tang/Tang_EV600/_index.md

 ---
 title: BYD Tang EV600
 linktitle: Tang EV600
-description: BYD Tang EV600 is an all-electric SUV with a WLTP range of up to 400 km (249 miles).
-EVKX.net have all the details.
+description: "BYD Tang EV600 is an all-electric SUV with a WLTP range of up to 400 km (249 miles).
+EVKX.net have all the details. "
 weight: 10
 hidden: true
 ---